the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 <!-- A big reason truth works online is that it the LLM bottleneck doesn't matter: it's a post-hoc background call after the agent response has already been surfaced.
 No ETL spikes.-->

-#### 💭 On LLM judges and truth
+### 💭 On LLM judges and Truth

 I want to address the elephant in the room here:

 - I'm proposing you use one LLM, fallible as it may be, to output whether an answer from _another_ LLM is correct or not,
-- without any labels, or human review, or interpretability beyond our prompt and the LLM's street cred,
+- without any labels, or human review, or interpretability beyond a prompt and the LLM's street cred,
 - **and I _dare_ to call this _truth_?!**